-Rounding marker buoys must be in the direction and on the side stipulated in the race instructions.
+Rounding marker buoys must be in the direction and on the side stipulated in the Racing Instructions.

 A driver who is forced on to a mark by another driver may lodge a protest against that driver.

 315 - FOULING COMPETING BOATS